4000 Calories A Day Meal Plan + 5 Tips To Maintain 4000 Calories Daily

 Before we look at how to eat 4000 calories a day for muscle gain, let’s answer the question: “Do I need to eat 4000 calories a day for bulking?”

-However, a 4000 calorie diet is fairly common for bodybuilders in the bulking phase who are trying to put on muscle mass while supporting training.
+However, whilst it may be too much for the average person, a 4000-calorie diet is fairly common for bodybuilders in the bulking phase who are trying to put on muscle mass while supporting training.

-Determining whether you should follow a 4000 calorie meal plan is considering your caloric expenditure and weight goals (gaining muscle or bulking, maintaining your weight, or losing weight).
+Determining whether you should follow a diet plan with such a high-calorie intake is considering your caloric expenditure and weight goals (gaining muscle or bulking, maintaining your weight, or losing weight).

 TDEE refers to your total daily energy expenditure and is the total of four main sources of burning calories in a day: BMR, exercise, physical activity outside of planned workouts, and calories burned digesting food (called the thermic effect of food).